The Writing Team's New Testament Lesson Set Menu

 The powerful and surprising story of Jesus' acceptance and love for those whom others self-righteously exclude as "sinners"

 Jesus the Bread of Life feeds the 5000 and it opens their eyes to who he is.
 How to you see who Jesus is and have you made him your Messiah?

 Seven fresh, creative, and very adaptable lesson plans for Sunday School that teach the relentless and joyful love of God for all God's children.
 Broadly graded for both Rotation-style and traditional Sunday School.

 Six creative lessons, including "NewsRoom" Bible games, "Who You Gonna Call?" -- and a geography-inspired art project, plus a children's sermon.
 A reminder that the Jesus begins the parable discussing The Great Commandment, thus it's included in this set.

 the story of Peter trying to walk on water

 - Matthew 14:22-33

 We try to walk on water, but we sink.
 Thank God Jesus is there to catch us.
 It's a humbling experience, and maybe that's the point.
-Our faith needs Christ's help.
+Our faith needs Christ's help and forgiveness.